-Regulatory Flexibility Act: The Deputy General Counsel for General Law of the United States Patent and Trademark Office has certified to the Chief Counsel for Advocacy of the Small Business Administration that changes proposed in this notice will not have a significant impact on a substantial number of small entities (Regulatory Flexibility Act, 5 U.S.C.
+Rule Making Considerations: Regulatory Flexibility Act: The USPTO published a proposed rule and certified that an initial Regulatory Act Analysis was not required.
+Only one comment was received which objected, in general, to the fee increases and made no reference to any impact of the fee increases on small entities.
+The Deputy General Counsel for General Law of the United States Patent and Trademark Office has certified to the Chief Counsel for Advocacy of the Small Business Administration that changes in this final rule will not have a significant economic impact on a substantial number of small entities (Regulatory Flexibility Act, 5 U.S.C.
 605(b)).

-The changes proposed in this notice primarily implement corresponding changes required to conform United States rules for international applications to the amendments to the PCT Regulations which become effective on January 1, 2004.
-The amendments to the PCT Regulations will simplify the PCT application process and fee structure, and as such, will benefit all patent applicants (including small entities) using the PCT system.
+The changes in this final rule primarily implement corresponding changes required to conform United States rules for international applications to the amendments to the PCT Regulations, which become effective on January 1, 2004.
+The amendments to the PCT Regulations will simplify the PCT application process and fee structure.
+The changes to the PCT international stage fees are to adjust these fees to be in alignment with the actual average costs of conducting a PCT search and international preliminary examination under the new process.